 Everybody knows it: wastewater smells, it is infectious, it is bad.
-Sewers are even worse, buried in the ground, extremely harsh environments for man and his machines.
+Sewers are even worse, buried in the ground, extremely harsh environments for us and our machines.
 But, believe it or not, the worst are monitoring data from sewer systems.
 Although basic data checks (Becouze-Lareure et al., 2012; DWA, 2011) have been suggested, they are not routinely applied.
 Consequently, data of unknown quality levels pile up and weaken the horrible reputation even more.
 Sceptical?
 An in-depth analysis of data submitted for compliance assessment of urban drainage systems in Germany found that about a third of the ca. 300 datasets failed basic plausibility checks (Dittmer et al., 2015).

 As we were facing similar data quality issues in our real-world lab “Urban Water Observatory” (UWO) we called recent machine learning methods to the rescue (Figure 1, left) (Disch and Blumensaat, 2019).
 However, methods such as Support vector machines and Autoencoders, did not really outperform much simpler ARIMA approaches in detecting anomalies in the time series data.
 And this although these methods usually excel in finding anomalies in large datasets, even invisible watermarks in images (Zhao et al., 2023).
 In our case, unless the UWO data were heavily preprocessed, denoised, smoothed and imputed with expert knowledge, all methods performed surprisingly bad.
 But how can one get such high-quality, nicely annotated monitoring data from sewers?